 When does the next issue of JGSS come out?

-New issues of the journal are published in the Spring and Fall.
+New issues of the journal are published in early Spring.

 When is the next call for papers for JGSS?